pipelight/virshle/README.md

 #### Local node

-When running a node on your local machine, the cli automatically connects to the node unix-socket without further configuration.
+When running a node on your local machine, the cli automatically connects to the local node unix-socket without further configuration.

 While listing available nodes, your local node appears with the name `default`.